 Staying in Kolocep is a wonderful option for a peaceful and relaxing holiday.
 There are a dozen or so rentals from apartments to villas.
 I recommend Apartments Tereza for homey comfort and the luxurious Sensimar Kalamota Island Resort for a more upscale experience.

 (tel 091 576 1165)

 Right on the marina, this local dining spot serves up freshly-caught fish with sides of salad, vegetables or potatoes.

-The Tourist Information Office is on the harbour but closes in mid-September.
+The Tourist Information Office is on the harbour but closes from mid-September to mid-June.